pulp/pulp/docs/sphinx/rpm-user-guide/consumer-client/registration.rst

 Consumer Registration
 =====================

-The Pulp consumer client can be used to register a new :term:`consumer` or to unregister an existing consumer.
+The Pulp consumer client may be used to register a new :term:`consumer` or to unregister an existing consumer.
 Once the :term:`registration` has succeeded, a consumer is placed into the Pulp server's inventory and associated with credentials for accessing content.
 These credentials are stored on the